dotnet/designs/accepted/2020/cbor/cbor.md

     /// <exception cref="FormatException">
     ///   the next value has an invalid CBOR encoding. -or-
     ///   there was an unexpected end of CBOR encoding data. -or-
-    ///   the next value uses a CBOR encoding that is not valid under the current conformance level.
+    ///   the next value uses a CBOR encoding that is not valid under the current conformance mode.
     /// </exception>
     public int ReadInt32() { throw null; }
     public long ReadInt64() { throw null; }